CalebClauson/text-rpg/README.md

 Current structure includes files such as:

-- `gui.py` for menus, button rendering, and interface state flow
+- `gui.py` for menus, button rendering, interface state flow, and screen transitions
 - `systems/combat.py` for encounter flow, turn resolution, and combat helpers
 - `systems/enemy.py` for enemy behavior and stats
 - `systems/status_effects.py` for applying and updating statuses
 - `player.py` for player data, progression, inventory, and move learning
 - `save_load.py` for save and load handling

-This separation has helped clean up the GUI and move repeated combat logic into the combat system where it belongs.
+This separation has helped clean up the GUI and move repeated combat logic into dedicated systems where it belongs.

+## Recent Improvements

+Some of the more recent improvements to the project include:

+- cleaner GUI state handling
+- smoother transitions between menu, hub, shop, and combat
+- reduced Tkinter flicker during character creation
+- reduced shop flicker by updating values directly instead of rerendering the full screen
+- improved handling for returning from the shop back to the hub
+- continued cleanup of combat and interface responsibilities

+These updates helped the game feel more stable and made the UI behavior more consistent across systems.

 ## What I Learned

 This project has helped me practice:

-- structuring a multi file Python project
+- structuring a multi-file Python project
 - working with Tkinter for GUI development
-- managing game state in an event driven application
+- managing game state in an event-driven application
 - reading and writing JSON data
-- designing data driven combat systems
+- designing data-driven combat systems
 - separating UI logic from combat logic
 - building progression systems
 - debugging interactions across multiple files